esbmc/esbmc/python/README.md

  * For some facilities, installing python objects into ESBMC is prohibitively complex

+Extensions and new features can be prototyped in a similar manner, for example by hooking symex\_step one can install custom intrinsics or re-interpret the meaning of certain operations.
+The challenge is interacting correctly with the rest of the model checker, for example if transforming the nature of an assignment, the correct internal APIs must be called to ensure subsequent reads will read the correct variable.
+The python bindings allow access to (almost) all such APIs, and it is substantially easier to debug ESBMC in a REPL.

 ## Use as a library

 ESBMC is not designed to be used as a library -- many global variables exist,